gabriel-jm/lithen-fns/docs/signals/data-signal.md

   The `set` method is used to change the current value hold by the signal.
 It receives the new value as parameter or can receive a function that receives the current value as parameter and uses the returned value as new one for the signal.
-The function calls all listeners registred with the `onChange` method, passing the new value as first parameter and the old value as second.
+The function calls the `update` method, which calls all listeners registred in the `onChange` method, passing the new value as first parameter and the old value as second.
 If the provided value is equal to the old value the value hold by the DataSignal is not updated and the listeners are not notified.

 - ### onChange